Polyanyanwu/pension-adviser-pp3/README.md

 - Be written using Python
 - Check all input errors and handle them gracefully with appropriate messages to the user
 - Educate the user regarding use of the application and validity of inputs
-- If an task is likely to last more than a second, provide a feedback to the user on what the application is doing.
+- If any task is likely to last more than a second, provide a feedback to the user on what the application is doing.

 ## **User Experience Design**